liangye518/ACS_WSI/README.md

 # Download
 Please fill and sign the ACS_WSI Agreement and return the whole document to yeliang@wust.edu.cn.
 The downloaded URL and password will be contained after verifying in the replied email.

+# update
+The project will be updated in https://github.com/liangye518/ACS_WSI by authors after the acceptance of relevant manuscript.